Fellowships and Training Programs

 Eligible U.S. citizens and permanent residents who have recently received a doctoral degree can come to the NIH as Postdoctoral IRTAs to complete up to five years of postdoctoral research.
 Eligible international scholars who are recent doctoral degree recipients can conduct up to five years of postdoctoral research at the NIH as Visiting Fellows on J1 visas.
 Both groups are considered NIH trainees, rather than employees.
 Read more.

-See the NIH Postdoc Handbook.
+See the Advanced Trainee Handbook.

 The Visiting Fellows Program provides opportunities for foreign postdoctoral fellows to train and conduct collaborative research at the National Institutes of Mental Health.
 Visiting Fellows must have a doctoral degree and less than five years of relevant postdoctoral experience.
 Each participant works closely with a senior NIH investigator who serves as supervisor during the period of award.
 NIH provides full visa and immigration-related support for Visiting Fellows.